- Customer Care

 Know your frequencies

 Have you ever wondered how your phone receives the services of the carrier?
 Well, the answer may surprise you- via the technology that was invented more than 150 years ago by a man named James Maxwell.
 I may assure you you’re definitely more than familiar with that technology which is…

-Radio waves are being broadcasted on certain frequencies.
+Radio waves are being broadcast on certain frequencies.
 As an example take radio stations.
 Each radio station operates on a certain frequency.
-And, to listen to some radio show you have to tune your radio to the frequency it’s being broadcasted on (103.3fm, 65.5fm, etc.)
+And, to listen to some radio show you have to tune your radio to the frequency it’s being broadcast on (103.3fm, 65.5fm, etc.)